henrychacon/CNN_invariance_transformation/README.md

-# CNN_invariance_transformation
+# CNN features extraction display

-CNN developed using PyTorch and the MNIST data set
+In this proyect, a traditional LeNet-5 was used to train a network using the parallel GPU process included in Torch.